easy-thunder/inTheDark/plan.md

     d.
 Alien space crafts
 20. We need an initial story line of our daughter being taken and the ability to find and rescue her.

+DEPLOYMENT STEP:
+run:
+    pyinstaller run_game.py --onedir --console --add-data "game/assets:game/assets" --noconfirm to rebuild deployment from root of project
+run:
+    ./dist/run_game/run_game
+To test that the deployment worked from the root directory.

+for testing development run:
+    python -m game.main
+from the root